xpipe-io/xpipe/README.md

 The following for modules make up the X-Pipe API and a licensed under the MIT license:
 - [core](core) - Shared core classes of the X-Pipe Java API, X-Pipe extensions, and the X-Pipe daemon implementation
-- [API](api) - The API that can be used to interact with X-Pipe from any JVM-based language.
-  For setup instructions, see the [X-Pipe Java API Usage](https://xpipe-io.readthedocs.io/en/latest/dev/api/java.html) section.
 - [beacon](beacon) - The X-Pipe beacon component is responsible for handling all communications between the X-Pipe daemon and the client applications, for example the various programming language APIs and the CLI
-- [extension](extension) - An API to create all different kinds of extensions for the X-Pipe platform For setup instructions, see the [X-Pipe extension development](https://xpipe-io.readthedocs.io/en/latest/dev/extensions/index.html) section.

 The other modules make up the X-Pipe implementation and are licensed under GPL:
-- [app](app) - Contains the X-Pipe daemon implementation and the X-Pipe desktop application code
+- [app](app) - Contains the X-Pipe daemon implementation, the X-Pipe desktop application, and an API to create all different kinds of extensions for the X-Pipe platform
 - [dist](dist) - Tools to create a distributable package of X-Pipe
 - [ext](ext) - Available X-Pipe extensions.
 Essentially every feature is implemented as an extension